-I am interested in understanding how the interactions of relatively simple components at different temporal and spatial scales can lead to the observation of complex phenomena.
-My approach is three-fold:
+We are interested in understanding how the interactions of relatively simple components at different temporal and spatial scales can lead to the observation of complex emergent phenomena like animal behavior.

-2. Statistical.
-I develop rigorous statistical and computational methods to infer and interpret the interaction between different components of the nervous system at several temporal and spatial scales.
-My aim is not only to expand the set of tools available to study interactions but also to understand what are the limitations of each method and conceptual framework.
-It is only through understanding the limits of our methods that we can properly interpret their results.
+We develop rigorous statistical and computational methods to infer and interpret the interaction between different components of the nervous system at several temporal and spatial scales.